 An effective way to recognize all the Scouts present at the court of honor is to let them light a candle or candles in accordance with their advancement.
 On a table is a stepped candle display, large enough to accommodate each rank held by members of the troop.
 During the advancement presentations, Each Scout is individually called up.
-After he is recognized for the rank he has achieved, he lights a bigger candle representing that rank, and then lights smaller candles corresponding to any merit badge(s) earned since the last court of honor.
+After they are recognized for the rank they have achieved, they light a bigger candle representing that rank, and then lights smaller candles corresponding to any merit badge(s) earned since the last court of honor.
 The smaller candles for the merit badges are spaced along the bottom of the display.
 The bigger candles denoting Scouting ranks are located on the steps.
 The higher the rank, the higher the placement of the candle on the display.

 Spotlight Rank Ceremony

 – Staging this ceremony is impressive, when a troop chooses to reserve the presentation of the badges of rank for the quarterly court of honor.
 The items necessary are a bright, wide-beamed flashlight and large wood or cardboard cutouts of the badges of rank, the cloth badges with safety pins attached, and miniature badge pins for the parents of those Scouts advancing in rank.
 Also, before the ceremony begins, a platform, large enough for a Scout to easily step onto is placed strategically at the front of the room.

 – Starting with those Scouts who have earned the Scout rank, the senior patrol leader calls out their names and they line up on one side up front.
 As they do, a leader places the appropriate large cutout of that rank on the wall—positioned so that when the house lights are turned off, a flashlight trained on the Scout who has stepped onto the platform to be recognized will cast their shadow on the badge.